 This is one of the most interesting points to discuss, especially when talking about Cowboy and Vanmoof.
 Despite the general proximity of these two e-bike models, they offer very different riding sensations.
 The riding style with Cowboy and Vanmoof will not be the same.

-To start with, two e-bikes differ in delivering electric assistance to the rider.
-The assistance is progressive and constant with Cowboy while it is explosive with Vanmoof.
+To start with, the two e-bikes differ in delivering electric assistance to the rider.
+The assistance is progressive and constant with Cowboy, while it is explosive with Vanmoof.

 However, once the first pedal strokes are given to push the motor, Vanmoof S3 starts to take advantage of its advanced torque and leaves Cowboy behind.

 This comparison is also reflected in the posture adopted by the rider and how one would ride the two e-bikes.
 As the S3 model is more comfort-oriented, it gives a smoother ride, although it can reach high speeds if the rider wants it.
 In fact, the e-bike’s favorite playground is the wide cycle paths or the bus corridors of the main avenues.

 As for Cowboy, the sporting attack position leaves little room for doubt.
 On Cowboy v3 as well as on the previous model, driving is dynamic and more committed.
 Due to its small handlebars and the overall reduced size, these are two characteristics which are perfect for narrower streets or for driving in heavy traffic.

 In general, what the Cowboy loses in top speed, it compensates with lightning accelerations when those are needed the most.

 Finally, a major change from last year that is worth mentioning – these two connected city e-bikes previously used the same approach to bypass the legal assistance limit of 25 km/h (which is required in most EU countries).